 Tumors and fibroids

 Molasses is a good source of

-slightly more.
-Vitamin B5 may help reduce the level of fats in the
+women need slightly more.
+Vitamin B5 may help reduce the level of

-blood with people who have high cholesterol.
-Vitamin B5 may also
+fats in the blood with people who have high cholesterol.
+Vitamin B5

 Adequate intake of vitamin B6 may help reduce the risk of developing heart disease.
 Vitamin B6 may also help reduce nausea and vomiting during pregnancy and reduce the symptoms of premenstrual syndrome, commonly known as PMS.